GeoffreyFClark/sudoku/README.md

 ### Steps:
 1. When working on a replit project, there is a button on the top right side of the page called "Invite"
-2. When you click that button, you can click "generate a join link" and givve that to your groupmates to code on the same screen together
+2. When you click that button, you can click "generate a join link" and give that to your groupmates to code on the same screen together
 3. You can also invite them by email, but the join link is easier

+This was adapted from a GeeksforGeeks article "Program for Sudoku Generator" by Aarti_Rathi and Ankur Trisal: https://www.geeksforgeeks.org/program-sudoku-generator/